Ankita918/DASC-5420-Project--Phishing-URL-Prediction/README.md

 Then experimented with Machine Learning Algorithms.
 * Dataset is splitted into train and test data and models got trained on train data and evaluated on test data.

-b)Fitted Logistic Regression Model. c)To deal with multicollinearity, applied Ridge and Lasso technique. d)Used Decision tree and Random Forest Algorithm. e)Applied Artificial Neural Network, to build a model. f)Finall compared all models on the basis of accuracy.
+* Fitted Logistic Regression Model.
+* To deal with multicollinearity, applied Ridge and Lasso technique.
+* Used Decision tree and Random Forest Algorithm.
+* Applied Artificial Neural Network, to build a model.
+* Finall compared all models on the basis of accuracy.

-So, now we can detect the phishing and legitimate URL.
+So, now we can detect the phishing and legitimate URL by using the developed machine learning tools.